 Join us as we rethink humanitarian response

-We called on innovators, entrepreneurs, designers, NGOs, and academics to rethink humanitarian response and you responded!
-We received 129 applications from 20 countries and five continents.
-Ten First Round Winners attended the Design Sprint in March.
-Each of these teams used the intense rounds of feedback and coaching to further refine their applications.
-After much consideration, we have selected the final five teams who will share in the share the 2 million AUD fund for pilot projects in the Pacific.
-It with great pleasure we announce the winning innovations (in no particular order):
+In November 2015 we called on innovators, entrepreneurs, designers, NGOs, and academics to rethink humanitarian response and the response was incredible!
+We received 129 applications from 20 countries across five continents.
+Ten First Round Winners were selected to attend a Design Sprint in March 2016 where they further refined their applications with coaching from our advisors.
+After much consideration, the following five teams (listed in no particular order) were selected to share in a 2 million AUD fund for running pilot projects in the Pacific.

 Pacific Drone Imagery Dashboard (PacDID) – Humanitarian OpenStreetMap Team